Askomaro/Pitch/README.md

 12-24.
 All the same tests for **User** logged in via Google

+_Notes_: of course there is a plenty other test cases which should be checked, but we limited in time

 #### *Non-Functional(Optional, [ideas, improvements]):*

 1. Performance tests are executed if needed